waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 1 (Invalidated):** A fossil is an item hidden in an unexplored partition of Mt.
 Moon.
 - **Hypothesis 2 (Invalidated):** The fossil is located on Cinnabar Island.
   - **Test Result:** Spoke to the Fossil Revival Scientist in the Cinnabar Lab.
 He confirmed he revives fossils but I do not have one.
 This hypothesis is now invalid.
-- **Hypothesis 3 (Deprioritized):** The fossil is not located in Mt.
+- **Hypothesis 3 (Stalled):** The fossil is not located in Mt.
 Moon or the immediate surrounding areas.
 The `stuck_navigator_agent` suggests this goal is a distraction from the main story path.
+All leads are exhausted for now.

+## C. Core Lessons & Recurring Failures
+- **Dead End Definition:** A map is a dead end ONLY if it has 1 or fewer reachable exits (warps/connections) AND 0 reachable unseen tiles.
+My previous understanding was incorrect, leading to misclassification of Mt.
+Moon.
+I must be more rigorous in this calculation.

 ## B. Cerulean City Officer Jenny Puzzle
 - **Obstacle:** Officer Jenny blocks the path east out of Cerulean City.